Francis Kurkdjian

 Francis Kurkdjian (born 14 May 1969) is a French perfumer and businessman of Armenian descent.
-He is best known for creating the men's fragrance Le Male for Jean Paul Gaultier in 1995, which has become one of the world's best-selling perfumes.
-He has since created a further 40 fragrances for major companies worldwide, including Elie Saab Le Parfum for Elie Saab; My Burberry for Burberry; L'extase for Nina Ricci; and Narciso Rodriguez for Her for Narciso Rodriguez, Green Tea for Elizabeth Arden.
+He is best known for creating the men's fragrance Le Male for Jean Paul Gaultier in 1995, which has become one of the world's best-selling men’s fragrance.
+He also released Baccarat Rouge 540 in 2015 under his own house, Maison Francis Kurkdjian.

 Kurkdjian co-founded the fragrance house Maison Francis Kurkdjian with Lebanese-French businessman and former Ernst & Young partner Marc Chaya, which has become a niche brand in the fragrance industry.
+The brand was purchased by LVMH in 2017 for an undisclosed sum.
 He was the winner of the Prix François Coty in 2001 for his lifetime achievement.

 Early life

 Francis Kurkdjian was born in Paris, France on 14 May 1969 to Armenian parents.
 Having been exposed to music and dancing at a young age, Francis Kurkdjian wanted to be a ballet dancer during his youth.
-However, he failed passing the competition to study at the Paris Opera School of Dance in 1983.
+However, he failed passing the competition to study at the Paris Opera Ballet School in 1983.
 Kurkdjian, who already had an interest in perfume making since he was thirteen years old, decided in 1985 to become a perfumer.
 In 1990, Kurkdjian entered the Institut Supérieur International du Parfum, de la Cosmétique et de l'Aromatique Alimentaire (ISIPCA), a perfume school located in Versailles, France.
 He graduated from ISIPCA in 1993 and joined Quest International in Paris the same year.
 Kurkdjian continued his studies and obtained a master's degree from the Paris Institute of Luxury Marketing.